davidtchiu/davidtchiu.github.io/teaching/cs161/hwk0.me/index.md

    You'll need to print multiple lines for this method.

-   - The first way to do this is the obvious one: You can simply use more than one print statement to print out each sentence. `System.out.println(...)` will insert a line break each time it's used.
+   - The first way to do this is perhaps the obvious way: You can simply call `System.out.println(...)` multiple times.
+Each call will automatically insert a line-break at the end of the line.
-   - Second way: For a challenge, let's say you wanted to use only a _single_ print statement to print out multiple lines.
+   - Second way: Let's say you wanted to use only a _single_ print statement to print out multiple lines.
 How would you insert a "line break" in your string?
-In Java, a line break character is denoted with the sequence `\n`.
-Insert a few of those in your string to see what happens.
+In Java, a line-break character is denoted with the sequence `\n`.
+Insert a few of those in your string to see what happens in the output.
    - Compile and test it out.

 10. Next, create a new method called `printBio()` that prints a short bio about yourself.
 3-4 sentences ought to do.
 I want each sentence on its own line in the output.
 For instance, mine might print: